Soojin-Lee0819/connectionsLab/Project1/Readme.md

 ### Reflection
 Overall, I am extremely proud of this project.
 I learnt so much about structuring data and organizing them to produce a beautiful visualization.
 I am now a lot more comfortable coding using javascript and p5.js.
 I realized that making a solid wireframe and plans for coding helps a lot when I actually start coding.

+Please remind me to unsubscrib API when you finish reviewing my work.